sparesparrow/eleven-audiobooks/README.md

 ## Features

 - Extracts text from a PDF book and splits it into chapters
-- Translates the text from English to Czech using the DeepL API
+- Translates the text from English to Czech using multiple translation services
-- Optimizes the translated text for speech synthesis using the Anthropic API
+- Optimizes the translated text for speech synthesis using Anthropic's API
-- Generates audio files for each chapter using the ElevenLabs API
+- Generates audio files with word-level timing information using ElevenLabs API
 - Stores the original, translated, and optimized text, as well as the generated audio files
 - Provides a URL to access the generated audiobook